padnin/Resume/README.md

 - The Jenkins server is responsible for running the pipeline.
 The pipeline is defined in the Jenkinsfile, which contains the stages and steps required to build and deploy the web application.
 The pipeline is triggered automatically by the webhook when a new commit is made to the repository.

 - The first stage of the pipeline is the checkout stage, which checks out the source code from the GitHub repository.
-The second stage is the build stage, which builds a Docker image using the deploy.sh script.
+The second stage is the build, deploy and validation stages together which uses the deploy.sh script to build a Docker image, deploy and validate .
 The script sets execute permissions, changes ownership, and then stops and removes any existing containers before building the Docker image.
 Once the image is built, the script runs a container using the image.

 - The Docker image is defined in the Dockerfile.
 The Dockerfile specifies the base image, which in this case is the latest version of Nginx.
 It also copies the index.html file to the appropriate directory, exposes port 8081, and starts the Nginx server.